 HMRC provides some guidance on its website about self-employment, but its decisions as to whether someone is self-employed are often based on a “balancing exercise” in which it gives weightings to various factors.
 However, neither the HMRC guidance nor case law are sufficiently precise to make it possible to predict how this “balancing exercise” would be carried out or what the position will be in any situation.
 For that reason we recommend that you take professional employment law, tax, and NIC advice in relation to your particular circumstances before deciding to use or adapt this document.

 Nevertheless, a carefully worded agreement, ensuring the independence of the individual sub-contractor is a key starting point.
 As a self-employed individual rather than as an employee of, the main contractor, he is, for example, free to provide a suitably qualified person in his place rather than carry out some or all of the IT services personally, and is free to determine when, where and how the services are completed (subject of course to the main contractor’s and its client’s requirements).

-We have also provided a version of this template, the IT Sub-Contractor (Company) Agreement (in the Business folder, in the Company Subcontractor Agreements subfolder), to be used when the sub-contractor entering into the agreement with the main contractor is a personal service company (or other intermediary company) rather than an individual IT specialist providing the IT services for the main contractor.
+We have also provided a version of this template, the IT Sub-Contractor (Company) Agreement in the Business folder, to be used when the sub-contractor entering into the agreement with the main contractor is a personal service (or other intermediary) company rather than an individual IT specialist providing the IT services for the main contractor.
 Please see the information page accompanying that version for guidance about tax, employment status, and IR35, where the sub-contractor engaged is such an intermediary company, and the IT services are carried out for the intermediary by the individual IT specialist engaged by it.